 If you can answer these questions, then at the very least you're in the middle circle, where you think you know but actually don't.
 To be considered within your circle of competence, it's likely that an even closer look into the business and its operations will be required, as later discussed.
 Many of these questions can also be answered by reading through the company's 10-K annual reports.

 One approach to begin understanding a company/industry, is to spend time researching one signature product/service the company offers.
 Truly understand this product/service, its competitors, and its competitive advantage.
-Naturally, you will learn more about the industry, the company, and how profitable other product/services in the industry are, thereby expanding your circle of competence.
+Naturally, you will learn more about the industry, the company, and how profitable other products/services in the industry are, thereby expanding your circle of competence.

 It may also be in your best interest to spend time researching companies that have a good value set that is connected to yours.
 In this case, you may be driven to understand them even more than the average investor.